michaelfeil/iot_gateway_modbus/README.md

 - For additional instructions for the installation on a Raspberry Pi, follow [01_installation_raspberry_pi.md.](/implementation_raspberry_pi/01_installation_raspberry_pi.md)

  ### Related software:
  - other clouds platforms: this module is designed for the GCP and Google IoT Core, however would also work with other MQTT Bridges.
-For Azure, a [Modbus Gateway](https://github.com/MicrosoftDocs/azure-docs/blob/master/articles/iot-edge/deploy-modbus-gateway.md)  module exists.
+ For Azure IoT Edge, a [Modbus Gateway](https://github.com/MicrosoftDocs/azure-docs/blob/master/articles/iot-edge/deploy-modbus-gateway.md)  module exists, [AWS Greengrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/modbus-protocol-adapter-connector.html)

  ### About:
  Required Python 3.7.7 libaries that are not included and must be installed separatley with the [requirements.txt](/src/requirements.txt):